cylc/cylc-flow/doc/src/introduction.rst

 Now the question arises, what happens if the external driving data for upcoming cycle points is available in advance, as it would be after a significant delay in operations, or when running a historical case study?
-While the forecast model *a* appears to depend only on the external data *x* at this stage of the discussion, in fact it would typically also depend on its own previous instance for the model *background state* used in initializing the new forecast.
+While the model *a* appears to depend only on the external data *x*, in fact it could also depend on its own previous instance for the model *background state* used in initializing the new run (this is almost always the case for atmospheric models used in weather forecasting).
 Thus, as alluded to in :numref:`fig-dep-two-linked`, task *a* could in principle start as soon as its predecessor has finished. :numref:`fig-overlap` shows, however, that starting a whole new cycle point at this point is dangerous - it results in dependency violations in half of the tasks in the example suite.
 In fact the situation could be even worse than this